-Exchanges using a qualified exchange accommodation arrangement (QEAA).
 If property is transferred to an exchange accommodation titleholder (EAT) and held in a QEAA, the EAT may be treated as the beneficial owner of the property, the property transferred from the EAT to you may be treated as property you received in an exchange, and the property you transferred to the EAT may be treated as property you gave up in an exchange.
 This may be true even if the property you are to receive is transferred to the EAT before you transfer the property you are giving up.
 However, the property transferred to you can't be treated as property received in an exchange if you previously owned it within 180 days of its transfer to the EAT.
 For details, see Rev. Proc.
 2000-37, as modified by Rev. Proc.
 2004-51.
 Rev. Proc.
-2000-37 is on page 308 of Internal Revenue Bulletin 2000-40 at IRS.gov/pub/irs-irbs/ irb00-40.pdf.
+2000-37 is on page 308 of Internal Revenue Bulletin 2000-40 at IRS.gov/pub/irs-irbs/irb00-40.pdf.
 Rev. Proc.
 2004-51, 2004-33 I.R.B.
-294, is available at IRS.gov/irb/2004-33\IRB/ar13.html.
+294, is available at IRB#RP-2004-51.